HART-Avionics/docs/README.md

 $ make build
 ```

 Sphinx will try to generate both HTML & LaTeX PDF documentation in a build directory.
-The HTML build is copied into the `docs/` directory for use with GitHub Pages and the PDF (if generated successfully) is copied into the root directory and renamed *ProjectCharter.pdf*.
+The PDF (if generated successfully) is copied into the root directory and renamed *ProjectCharter.pdf*.
 These options can be configured in the project Makefile.

 *For more examples, please refer to the official [Sphinx documentation](https://www.sphinx-doc.org/en/master/index.html)*